skalio/flutter-addressbook/README.md

 String contact.givenName
 String contact.familyName
 String contact.organization
-Map<String, String> emailAddresses // key of the map is an associated label of the address such as "private" or "job" Map<String, String> phoneNumbers // key of the map is an associated label of the number such as "private" or "home" String profileImage // base64 encoded image
+Map<String, String> contact.emailAddresses // key of the map is an associated label of the address such as "private" or "job" Map<String, String> contact.phoneNumbers // key of the map is an associated label of the number such as "private" or "home" String contact.profileImage // base64 encoded image
 ```

 ## Permissions